 To determine the operands and the number of operands in an expression, use the op and nops commands respectively.
 These commands have the following basic syntax.

 '''

 op( i, expression );

 nops( expression );

 '''

 If the optional first argument i to the op command is a positive integer, the ith operand of expression is returned.

 '''

 eq := x=y+x:

-nops (eq);

-op (0, eq);

-op (0, eq);

-op (1, eq);

-op (2, eq);

-y + x

-(2.69)
+nops(eq);

 '''